Lord Edward Cavendish1

 Consanguinity Index=0.0%

 Hon.
-Emma Elizabeth Lascelles was born on 17 November 1838 at Harewood, Yorkshire, England.3 She was the daughter of Rt.
+Emma Elizabeth Lascelles was born on 17 November 1838 at Harewood, Yorkshire, EnglandG.3 She was the daughter of Rt.
 Hon.
-William Saunders Sebright Lascelles and Lady Caroline Georgiana Howard.1,2 She married Lord Edward Cavendish, son of William Cavendish, 7th Duke of Devonshire and Lady Blanche Georgiana Howard, on 3 August 1865 at St. George's Church, St. George Street, Hanover Square, London, England.3,1 She died on 24 September 1920 at age 81.1
+William Saunders Sebright Lascelles and Lady Caroline Georgiana Howard.1,2 She married Lord Edward Cavendish, son of William Cavendish, 7th Duke of Devonshire and Lady Blanche Georgiana Howard, on 3 August 1865 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.3,1 She died on 24 September 1920 at age 81.1

 Her married name became Cavendish.
 She held the office of Maid of Honour to HM Queen Victoria.2 She was Lady of the Bechamber to HRH Princess Christian.2